Rich Brooks: Oregon

 Brooks accepted his first head coaching position in 1977 at the University of Oregon, Oregon State's bitter rival.
 At the time of his arrival, the Ducks had not had a winning season since 1970, and only one since 1965.
 Brooks' first contract was a four-year deal at $32,000 per year.

 In 1980 a scandal was exposed from the 1977–79 academic years, and the school was placed on a two-year probation (including a one-year bowl ban) by the NCAA for violations in recruiting, misuse of funds and academic standards.

 Brooks's teams dominated the instate rivalry with Oregon State, compiling an overall record of 14–3–1, which kept him popular during several disappointing seasons.
 In 1989, he led the Ducks to a berth in the Independence Bowl—their first bowl appearance since 1963.
 Brooks led them to three more bowls during his tenure, becoming the first coach in school history to take the Ducks to four bowl games.
 (The Pac-8 did not allow a second bowl team from the conference until 1975).
 His best season came in 1994, when he led the Ducks to the first outright conference title in the school's 100-year football history and a berth in the Rose Bowl.
 That team won a then school-record tying nine games, the first time the Ducks had won that many since 1948.
 Brooks was named Pac-10 Coach of the Year, and also won the Paul "Bear" Bryant Award as national coach of the year.

 Brooks left Oregon for the NFL after the 1994 season.
 His 91 wins were a school record until his successor and former offensive coordinator, Mike Bellotti, broke it in 2006; his 109 losses remain a school record.
 His overall record at Oregon was 18 games under .500, largely due to his first seven teams winning only 22 games combined.
 Nonetheless, Brooks is credited with reviving Oregon's football program and setting the stage for its rise to national prominence under Bellotti and Chip Kelly.

 St. Louis Rams

 On February 10, 1995, Brooks accepted a four-year contract at $625,000 per year to become the head coach of the Rams, who were preparing to move from Los Angeles to St. Louis for that season.
-He signed to a four-year contract.
 The 1995 team got off to a 5–1 start but won just two more games down the stretch.
-The 1996 team anguished to six wins.
+The 1996 team languished to six wins.
 Brooks was fired one day after the end of the 1996 season; he had gone 13–19 in two seasons.
 Brooks was replaced by Dick Vermeil, who won Super Bowl XXXIV with the Rams two years later.

 Brooks then spent four seasons on Dan Reeves' staff in with the Atlanta Falcons, and served as interim head coach for the final two games of the Falcons' 1998 season while Reeves was recuperating from heart surgery.